stackbit-projects/successful-tortoise-147d0/content/pages/faq.md

       - title: How long are the sessions?
         content: |
           2 hours
-      - title: How fast can we get started?
+      - title: I have not done any dancing before/in a long while?
         content: >-
           The onboarding process typically lasts 3-4 days and consists of an intro video call, an interview, a questionnaire and some back and